armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 * Expose the spin-deck (UI) Kubernetes service on a URL endpoint
 * Expose the spin-gate (API) Kubernetes service on a URL endpoint
-* Update Spinnaker (using Halyard) to be aware of the new endpoints
+* Update Spinnaker to be aware of the new endpoints

 **If you already have an ingress controller, use that ingress controller instead.
 You can check for the existence of the NGINX Ingress Controller by running `kubectl get ns` and looking for a namespace called `ingress-nginx`.
 If the namespace exists, you likely already have an NGINX Ingress Controller running in your cluster.**